iw5ejm/RFWx_MicroModem/README.md

 # RFWx_MicroModem

+First version to use with external RTX.
+Here only for historical porpuse; see new PCB and software https://github.com/iw5ejm/RFWx

 APRS Weather packet sender for Simple Serial microAPRS modem by unsigned.io using bosh BME280 sensor

 All infos about microAPRS by Mark, OZ7TMD here: https://unsigned.io/projects/microaprs/